-How Much is My Car Accident Lawsuit Worth?
+How Much is My Car Accident Lawsuit Worth in Alabama?

-If Most Car Accident Lawsuits Settle, then What Determines Settlement Value?
+If Most Car Accident Lawsuits in Alabama Settle, then What Determines Settlement Value?

-Valuing your lawsuit depends on several factors.
+Valuing your lawsuit in Alabama depends on several factors.
 There is not a simple rule-of-thumb formula to use to plug in a value of your claim.
-If your claim goes to trial, it is because we cannot agree with the defense on the value of your claim.
+If your claim goes to trial in Alabama, it is because we cannot agree with the defense on the value of your claim.
 In those cases, the value of your claim is determined to be whatever 12 of your peers decide it is worth.
 However, most cases settle.
 That means that most of the time we can gather enough evidence to allow both sides to evaluate and agree on a settlement that both parties can accept.

 1) Economic Loss

 The first things we are going to evaluate are your actual economic damages, or expenses that you have incurred as a result of your car accident.
-Economic Damages typically include things like:
+Economic Damages in Alabama typically include things like:

 - Medical Bills: Your Emergency Room visit, the MRI, the X-Ray, the Ambulance ride, the Hospital, the Chiropractor, the Physical Therapists, the Pharmacist; they all have individual bills that are being directed towards you for payment.
 Even if you have heath insurance that pays your medical bills for you, they are going to want to be paid back if your medical treatment needed because of another driver's negligence.
 You are therefore entitled to recover either the amount of your medical bills, or at least the amount of reimbursement your health insurance company will ask for.